shramov/tll/bench/channel.rst

 Options
 -------

 ``URLS...`` list of channel urls to benchmark.
+If url contains ``bench-name`` parameter it is used instead of full url for benchmark name.
 If nothing is specified - measure TLL overhead for post/callback functions using set of pirmitive channels:

   - ``null://`` measure post overhead with one function pointer call;